Reducing food waste

 - We try to minimise surplus, for example by reducing to clear foods close to their expiry date.

 - If food cannot be sold, we offer it where possible to those in need by donating to charities.
+In the UK we divert all surplus fresh food, including meat and produce, from our distribution centres and online grocery centres to support food redistribution charity FareShare.
+This amounts to the equivalent of seven million meals a year of surplus food, which FareShare uses to support over 1,700 community groups across the UK.
 In Ireland we are working with an organisation called FoodCloud so that charities can collect surplus food directly from our stores.

 - We send all bakery waste to be converted into animal feed for livestock and our chicken fat and cooking oil is converted into biodiesel.

 - If these options are not available, we recover energy from food waste through anaerobic digestion or incineration.
 We have achieved zero food waste direct to landfill since 2009.